htc-ccis1505/main/lecture_notes/welcome.md

 If you must miss class, arrive late, or leave early, please send me an email and let me know.
 You are still responsible for the material covered, so you may want to get notes or updates from a classmate.

 ## In-class schedule
-15 min. retrospective - review last week (6:00 - 6:15)<br>
+10 min. retrospective & review
-45 min. lecture - new ideas, code demo, discussion (6:15 - 7:00)<br>
+50 min. lecture
-2.5 hours lab time (7:00 - 9:30)<br>
+2.5 hours lab time
-20 min. wrap up & questions (9:30 - 9:50)
+20 min. wrap up & questions

 We will begin the evening with a discussion of the previous week's work, followed by a lecture and interactive coding session to introduce and this material may not be available anywhere else.
 I will post code to D2L, and there may be notes posted, but it is not guaranteed to have all of the details or information covered.
 You will be tested on the material covered in the lectures.

 The better part of the class will be interactive lab learning which you are expected to complete in-class with a partner.
+There will be a homework lab that follows up on this which will be due before the next class.
 You will be graded on the completion of the labs, and your participation and ability to work with your partner.
 If you are not coming to class prepared and are not actively participating in lab, you should expect that to be reflected in your lab and participation grades.

 ## Materials - Text Book & Software
 There is no textbook for this class.
 All of the materials you need are available on the web, for free.
 If you picked up the *recommended* text book for the other section, I'd suggest returning it.
 That needs to be done the first two weeks of class and you will need a receipt.